Marlins vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Miami Marlins and Pittsburgh Pirates will play on Friday at LoanDepot park, at 6:40 PM ET, with Jorge Soler and Andrew McCutchen among those expected to step up at the plate.
+Jorge Soler and the Miami Marlins will play Ke'Bryan Hayes and the Pittsburgh Pirates at LoanDepot park in the third of a four-game series, on Saturday at 4:10 PM ET.

-The Marlins are -165 moneyline favorites in this matchup against the Pirates (+140).
-The game's over/under has been listed at 8 runs.
+The Pirates are +135 moneyline underdogs for this matchup with the Marlins (-165).
+An 8.5-run over/under has been listed for the game.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.